This article is brought to you by Aura.

 Digital security education helps you become more cautious.
 It also trains you to develop safer reflexes, such as double-checking transactions.
 And, if the worst happens, having financial fraud and credit protection with included identity theft insurance can be life-saving.

-📚 Related: What Is Identity Theft Insurance?
-Do You Really Need It?
+📚 Related: How Does Identity Theft Insurance Work?
+Do You Need It?

 6. Ransomware attacks that disrupt lives and businesses